Macomb's Purchase: History

 Macomb, however, was unable to sell his land to settlers and developers fast enough to fund his massive purchase.
 He went bankrupt and was sentenced to debtor's prison six months after the purchase was made.
 Macomb sold 2000000 acre to Constable for 50,000 pounds (New York money), who six months later sold 1000000 acre to banker Samuel Ward for 100,000 pounds.
-Ward, in turn, sold 210000 acre to James Greenleaf, the son of a wealthy Bostonian merchant.
+Ward, in turn, sold 210000 acre to James Greenleaf, the son of a wealthy Boston merchant.
+Greenleaf had purchased a cargo of tea from Rhode Island merchant John Brown (whose family funded and lent its name to Brown University).
+Greenleaf paid for the cargo partly in cash, and partly with the land he owned in New York.
+This 210000 acre became known as Brown's Tract.

-Constable subdivided his land into numerous plots.
-He found buyers worldwide for the property as well.
-The High Sheriff of London, England purchased 26000 acre for a shilling an acre.
+Constable further subdivided his land into numerous plots.
+He found buyers worldwide: the High Sheriff of London, England, purchased 26000 acre for a shilling an acre.